-- 3. DEVB briefed Members on the following measures introduced in public works contracts in May 2006 for preventing arrears in payment of wages to construction workers - - installation of computerized smart card system at site entrance/exit to establish attendance records; - mandatory requirement for workers on site to enter into written employment contracts with their employers; - arrangement for wages to be paid through bank transfers and submission of transaction records to the Government; - restriction of subcontracting to a specified number of layers for selected trades/work components; - engagement of Labour Relation Officer (LRO) on construction sites to act as a single point of contact on
+- 3. DEVB briefed Members on the following measures introduced in public works contracts in May 2006 for preventing arrears in payment of wages to construction workers - - installation of computerized smart card system at site entrance/exit to establish attendance records; - mandatory requirement for workers on site to enter into written employment contracts with their employers; - arrangement for wages to be paid through designated bank accounts and submission of transaction records to the Government; - restriction of subcontracting to a specified number of layers for selected trades/work components;

-- employment matters and to educate workers on timely reporting of wage arrears; - imposing contractual provisions making main contractors responsible for settling all arrears of wages for their contracts; and - 4.
+- engagement of Labour Relation Officer (LRO) on construction sites to act as a single point of contact on employment matters and to educate workers on timely reporting of wage arrears; - imposing contractual provisions making main contractors responsible for settling all arrears of wages for their contracts; and - contractual provisions allowing Government to use payments due to main contractors to settle wage arrears which were reported to the Engineer for a contract within seven days of payment becoming overdue. - 4.
 No wages arrears had been reported so far in the 68 contracts that adopted the control measures.
 This could be attributed to the establishment of a mechanism that encouraged workers to report wage arrears in the early stages when the amounts involved were still small thus enabling contractors to take prompt actions for settlement.
-DEVB aimed to roll out the measures to several term contracts for testing the practicability of imposing these control measures to this kind of contracts. - 5.
+DEVB aimed to roll out the measures to term contracts and would conduct several trials to assess the practicability of doing so. - 5.
 HD indicated that similar control measures had been adopted in public housing contracts since May 2006.
 Workers who had concerns on disclosing their wage records were allowed to opt out but would not be entitled to the protection of the system.
 HKCA considered that some fine-tuning of the system would be required and would forward their views to DEVB in due course. - 6.
 Members generally agreed that, subject to the endorsement of CIC, guidelines would be issued for promoting voluntary adoption of the control measures by the private sector.
-In this regard, consideration should be given to providing appropriate training so as to increase the supply of LRO to meet the resulting increase in demand.
 Legislation could be considered if promotion efforts were not yielding the desired results.